joedono/House-of-Z/14 - City of Illusions/07 Bring out the Living.md

 When the party is about to cross the threshold of the Skull's territory, the skull-faced boy will appear before them again, without any injuries and with a much less ragged cloak.
 He'll thank them again for their services.
 He'll say that he finally feels like he's getting back to his old self again.
 He'll apologize for causing so much trouble and death, and he hopes that people will settle in Southspark again.
 His illusions usually serve as enough of a deterrent to keep people out of his cave, but he likes checking in on civilization and people living their lives.
 He can't see very far, so his only form of entertainment were the people he could see in Southspark.

 As a thank-you, the Skull will grant everyone in the party a portion of his power.
-Everyone present immediately gains access to the Magic Initiate feat, but they can only select spells from the Illusion school of magic.
-This restricts their choice for Cantrip to Minor Illusion, which Sorrin and Mirv already know, and Color Spray, Disguise Self, Distort Value, Illusory Script, and Silent Image for 1st Level Spells.
+Everyone present immediately gains access to the Magic Initiate feat.
+Anyone who doesn't have the Minor Illusion cantrip must select it, but can select anything they like as the second cantrip.
+Sorrin and Mirv already know Minor Illusion, so they can learn any cantrip.
+The 1st-level spell must be from the Illusion school of magic: Color Spray, Disguise Self, Distort Value, Illusory Script, or Silent Image.

 If the party hasn't already put it together that the ghost of Anguisa was responsible for the Skull's wound, they can ask the skull-faced boy here and he'll remember that it was a terrifying shade with wings, a long neck, and sharp claws.
 It reached down and carved out the Skull's forehead, causing all this chaos to happen.
 The Skull will look up at the sky with worry, and wonder about its siblings.
 The closest other bone is the Spine on Mount Stratha.
 The Skull will suggest that the party go to check on it there.

 ## Next Chapter
 The party now has a choice:
-* Do they return to Loftran and deliver the letters from the Kelleck brothers to their father, kicking off the King Werewolf quest?
+* Do they return to Loftran and deliver the letters from the adventuring party to their kin, kicking off the King Werewolf quest?
 * Do they investigate the status of Draffnir's Spine on Mount Stratha, kicking off the Mountain of the Dead quest?